-Are you newcomers to the field of automation, or are you an experienced user intending to learn more about the topic?
+Are you a newcomer to the field of automation, or are you an experienced user intending to learn more about the topic?

-Using a correct method for programming your PLC will allow you to use the full potential of both your controller and your system.
-Creating, editing and improving the PLC functionality can be made significantly easier by following basic coding techniques.
+Using the correct method for programming your PLC will allow you to use the full potential of both your controller and your system.
+Creating, editing, and improving the PLC functionality can be made significantly easier by following basic coding techniques.
 Below, you can find a list of practical tips and tricks for easier PLC programming, allowing you to find more space for improvements to your project.

-Mentioned tips are generally applicable to any PLC; here, the UniPi programmable logic controllers were used for the showcase along with the Mervis - UniPi's official supported software platform offering its users comprehensible development interface, HMI editor, SCADA interface and many other useful features.
+Mentioned tips are generally applicable to any PLC; here, the UniPi programmable logic controllers were used for the showcase along with the Mervis - UniPi's official supported software platform offering its users a comprehensible development interface, HMI editor, SCADA interface, and many other useful features.

 1) Plan in advance